supreethr23/dp-300-database-administrator/Instructions/Labs/04-configure-firewall-rule.md

-# Lab04: Implement a Secure Environment
+# Lab 04: Implement a Secure Environment

 The students will take the information gained in the lessons to configure and subsequently implement security in the Azure Portal and within the AdventureWorks database.